vinayadav01/scalewithclicks-blog/content/blog/google-ads-strategy-for-small-businesses-step-by-step.md

 Avoid focusing only on clicks.
 Focus on conversions, profitability, and long-term growth.

-If you want expert support with campaign setup, conversion tracking, or lead generation, explore our <a href="https://scalewithclicks.com/services/google-ads-agency">Google Ads Management Services</a>.
+If you want expert support with campaign setup, conversion tracking, or lead generation, explore our [Google Ads Management Services](https://scalewithclicks.com/services/google-ads-agency)

 ---